arkouda.numpy.dtypes

 >>> import arkouda as ak

->>> ak.isSupportedNumber(45.9)
+>>> ak.is_supported_number(45.9)

 True

->>> ak.isSupportedNumber("string")
+>>> ak.is_supported_number("string")

 False